Schools as a Hub for Health

 - Integrated mental health services

-- Live Healthy Kids (LHK, a two-week exercise and healthy eating program) in all second grade classrooms
+- Live Healthy Kids (LHK, a 22-week exercise and healthy eating program) in all second-grade classrooms

 - School gardens